 DIY Stair Runner – Staple Gun Time

 Then it was time to break out the rugs, some scissors, a ruler, and my staple gun (this Stanley staple gun is awesome and a must-have DIY tool!).

 I lined up the rug at the top of the stairs and measured out the space on either side to ensure it was even.
 Once I knew that number, I went and made little marks on both sides of each step, as a guideline to follow when my rug got to that step.
 Then it was just a matter of stapling the rug down.
-I can’t actually remember what size of staples I used, but Jenny used 3/4″ brads.
+I followed Jenny’s instructions of using 3/4″ brad nails (you can grab these ones – also by the Stanley brand).